sendwyre/yes-compliance-token/YESToken.md

 The YES system distinguishes between _tokens_ and _entities_.
 An entity is a business or individual which maintains some verified compliance status.
 An entity may have many tokens.
 One token will always have a single entity.
-All token are linked to an identified entity and can be used as proof-of-compliance.
-They represent a formally identified entity - business or individual - which has met specific compliance requirements, as attested to by one or more validators.
+All tokens are linked to an identified entity and can be used interchangeably as proof-of-compliance.
+This proof references a formally identified entity - business or individual - which has met specific compliance requirements, as attested to by one or more validators.

-There are two high-level token types: standard and control.
-Both tokens are generally identical in functionality (and appearance!), except that control tokens grant their holder additional permissions.
-This distinction is made solely for security.
-Control tokens permit their holders the ability to mint new tokens as well as burn existing ones.
-Standard tokens are used solely for identification; they provide no minting powers, though do allow self-destruction/self-burn.
+A validator will interact with the end-user in order to validate them - request documentation, etc. After this process is complete, the validator will assign the corresponding on-chain YES attestation marks.
+These marks attest to the outcome of specific predefined degrees of compliance, and are assigned to their entity.
+They are always boolean; present, or not, without degree.

-Typically, a validator would mint and send one new control to a user once their compliance status is passing.
-Because it's a control token, the user would be free to create more of them (control or standard) and distribute them to any other addresses they would like to identify with (using the increasingly well-known ERC721).
+The validator may mint and send a new token to the end-user, which is linked to the entity that has their YES attestation marks.
+Once they possess a token, they're then free to create more tokens and distribute them to any other addresses they would like to identify with (via the increasingly well-known ERC721).

 ***Validators*** are entities with the `129.
 Ecosystem Validator` YES mark.
 They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting (and liability?)